volkan-labs/PB_Assistant/docs/README.md

     python manage.py shell -c "from PB_Assistant.models import PlanetaryBoundary; PlanetaryBoundary.objects.create(name='Climate Change', short_name='cc')"

 Repeat this for each boundary you want to track (e.g., biodiversity, land use, etc.).
-You can add them from admin panel after step 7.
+You can add them from admin panel after step 7 as well.

 ## 6.2 Import PDFs